 Leafy vegetables, citrus fruits, beans, and whole grains are natural sources of folic acid.

-Folate-deficiency anemia in pregnancy may cause a neural tube defect.
-This is when the brain or spinal cord doesn?t develop normally.
+Folate-deficiency anemia in pregnancy may cause a neural tube defect in the baby.
+This is when the brain or spinal cord doesn’t develop normally.

 Treatment includes a well-balanced diet of foods with folic acid, folic acid supplements, medicines, and treating underlying diseases.

 Tips to help you get the most from a visit to your healthcare provider: